liam-grossmann/star-wars-d3/README.md

 STAR WARS scrolling text from the 1977 movie.

-D3 and CSS3 are used to animate images and text
+D3 and CSS3 are used to animate images and text.
+Project built using webpack 5.0.